 USB 2.0 ports support uni-directional data transfer, meaning they can either send or receive data, but not both simultaneously.
 USB 3.0 introduced simultaneous sending and receiving capabilities.
 Additionally, newer USB versions can deliver more power to connected devices.
 For example, USB 3.0 can provide up to 900mA, while Type-C USB connectors can support up to 100 watts of power.

 Step 2: Check the USB Ports on Your Computer

 Manufacturers often label the USB ports on computers to indicate their type.
 Look for labels such as 1.0, 1.1, 2.0, 3.0, or 3.1 on your computer’s ports.
 Furthermore, USB ports are now color-coded, making it easier to identify their types.
 Refer to the table below to understand the meaning of each color:

 Another method to identify the USB ports on your computer is to check for symbols next to the ports.
 The symbols correspond to different port types.
 See the table below for reference:

 Using the color and symbol references, you can easily identify the types of USB ports on your computer.

 Step 3: Identify USB Ports by Motherboard’s Technical Specifications

-Common Computer Cable types and descriptions to know more about all of type cables and ports.
+Up Next: Common Computer Cable Types and Descriptions – Learn more about different types of cables and ports.